sztaki-geocomp/Multi-view-3d-completion/README.md

 # MVPCC-Net: Multi-View Based Point Cloud Completion Network for MLS Data
-Supplementary material to our submitted paper at  Image and Vision Computing Journal.
+Supplementary material to our submitted paper at  Image and Vision Computing Journal (Under review).

 ## Introduction